daveisagit/oeis/README.md

 # OEIS - A377756

-Number of connected planer graphs where all nodes lie on a triangular lattice grid and no more than 3 nodes are collinear over the underlying RxR space.
+Number of connected planer graphs where all nodes lie on a triangular lattice grid and no more than 3 nodes are collinear over the underlying real plane.

-## First 10 terms
+## First terms

 | n     | #      |
 | -----:|-------:|